gerold-penz/bun-sqlite-key-value/README.md

 ```

 Deletes all expired items.
-These are entries whose TTL (Time to live) has expired.
+These are items whose TTL (Time to live) has expired.
-These entries are not deleted continuously,
+These items are not deleted continuously,
 but only when they are accessed directly or when the database is opened.
-If you want to delete the expired entries in between,
+If you want to delete the expired items in between,
 you can do this with `deleteExpired()`.